radiantearth/stac-api-spec/fragments/fields/README.md

 - **Dependents:**
   - [Item Search](../../item-search)

+STAC API by default returns everything within an item.
+But Items can have hundreds of fields, or incredibly large geometries, and even smaller Items can get big when millions are requested but not all information is used.
+This fragment provides a mechanism for clients to request that servers to explicitly include or exclude certain fields.

 When used in a POST request with `Content-Type: application/json`, this adds an attribute `fields` with an object value to the core JSON search request body.
 The `fields` object contains two attributes with string array values, `include` and `exclude`.